-TE Connectivity ships a calibration sheet with every KPSI Transducer.
+Pressure Systems ships a calibration sheet with every KPSI[TM] Transducer.
 This sheet lists the actual values that were output by the transducer, when it was being manufactured, at several different pressures.
 In addition, two coefficients are provided that can be used to calculate the actual depth from any given mA output value.
 These coefficients are derived from a Least Squares Best Fit Straight Line (BFSL) calibration using the data listed on the datasheet.
-Our accuracy specification is referenced to the line described by the BFSL coefficients and so the transducer may not output exactly 4 mA at zero pressure and 20 mA at full- scale.
-On the next page is an example of data for a typical transducer.
+Our accuracy specification is referenced to the line described by the BFSL coefficients and so the transducer may not output exactly 4 mADC at zero pressure and 20 mADC at full-scale.
+As an example here is an example of data for a typical transducer.